Subtasks are small lists of items that can be checked off in your workflow runs.

 Make subtasks required fields

-Underneath your subtasks, you’ll see a small checkbox that you can tick to ensure that all the subtasks are completed when a checklist is run.
+Underneath your subtasks, you’ll see a small checkbox that you can tick to ensure that all the subtasks are completed when you run the workflow.

-If the subtasks in your checklist are required fields, you will see a red asterisk * next to each one.
+If the subtasks in your workflow runs are required fields, you will see a red asterisk * next to each one.

-As soon as you have completed all the required subtasks, you can then complete the task and continue with the rest of the checklist.
+As soon as you have completed all the required subtasks, you can then complete the task and continue with the rest of the workflow run.

 Of course, if you choose not to make your subtasks required fields, then that’s fine.
 You could even create some that are required and add another set of subtasks that aren’t required.
 The choice is yours!

-Learn more about how the other widgets work:
+Learn more about how the other workflow building widgets work: